logicminds/logicminds.github.io/content/post/trunk_based_development.md

 But if we remove branches how do we test code?
 Can we test code in a environment without having to create a branch?
 YES.
 Read below.

 ## Introducing YAML based environments
 A YAML based environment is one that is created via a manually or dynamically assigned map of a code revision to environment name.
-In essence, you can have 100 puppet environments while only maintaining a single git branch.
+In essence, you assign a code revision to an environment of your choice.
+You can even have 100 puppet environments while only maintaining a single git branch.

 Furthermore, for the first time ever you can assign a puppet environment to a git tag and version your control repo like a puppet module without any extra work.